Lassonde-JPF/jpf-ctl/README.md

 ## Contact

-The following contacts are responsible for the development and management of the jpf-ctl.
+The following contacts are responsible for the development and management of jpf-ctl.

 ### Development Team